coding-genius01/coding-genius01/README.md

-##👋 Hi, welcome to my GitHub profile.
+## 👋 Hi, welcome to my GitHub profile.
 I’m **Thilina Jayasinghe**

-###🌱 I’m currently pursuing a Software Engineering degre which is solidifying my understanding of core programming concepts like algorithms, data structures, and software design principles.
+### 🌱 I’m currently pursuing a Software Engineering degre which is solidifying my understanding of core programming concepts like algorithms, data structures, and software design principles.
 This program is helping me become a well-rounded developer.

-###👀 I’m interested in:
+### 👀 I’m interested in:

-Building user-friendly and efficient applications.
+◍ _Building user-friendly and efficient applications._

-Web development with React.js.
+◍ _Web development with React.js._

-Application development with Python, Java.
+◍ _Application development with Python, Java._

-Machine learning and AI, cloud computing as well as cloud native development.
+◍ _Machine learning and AI, cloud computing as well as cloud native development._

-###💞️ I’m looking to collaborate on real-world software development projects, particularly web applications using React.js, desktop applications and other IT projects that can enhance my skills and contribute to the developer community.
+### 💞️ I’m looking to collaborate on real-world software development projects, particularly web applications using React.js, desktop applications and other IT projects that can enhance my skills and contribute to the developer community.

-###📫 Reach me:
+### 📫 Reach me:
 🔗[LinkedIn](www.linkedin.com/in/thilina-jayasinghe-43a4a5292)